Free gift ideas for kids and adults! Make it from the Heart.

-Make it shine.
+Make it shine!

-Make it tangible.
+Make it tangible!

-Ink is not cheap nor is photo paper — Free at work?
+Ink is not cheap, nor is photo paper — Free at work?

-You can send them as an album electronically but physical photos are probably better for sharing.
+You can send them as an album electronically, but physical photos are probably better for sharing.

 Organize old family photos into chronological order.
 You could put them in an album but that will cost at least a little money depending on where you shop.

-Make a private Youtube channel with photos and videos of you and your family.
-This can be quite time consuming but has no “out of pocket” cost.
+Make a private YouTube channel with photos and videos of you and your family.
+This can be quite time-consuming but has no “out of pocket” cost.
 You can easily make your channel private to be password protected shared only with family if you like.
-I believe you need to have a google account to manage your channel.
+I believe you need to have a Google account to manage your channel.
+I have one with my son, see video to the right for a content idea.

-Make a special meal - Obviously food is not free but a well planned meal can be pretty thrifty and you need to eat anyway so you probably have to spend the money anyway.
+Make a special meal - Obviously food is not free but a well planned meal can be pretty thrifty and you need to eat anyway so you probably have to spend the money regardless.
 If you can read a Recipe you can cook and she will appreciate the effort.

 Offer to wrap your Mom’s gifts for the rest of the family.
 My sister did that for me last year when being a single dad was crushing me.
 Best gift in years.
 Thanks Sis!

 Handwritten Letter - Express your feelings and gratitude in a heartfelt letter.
+Letters are kind of a thing of the past, but they still feel pretty good!

 Photo Collage - Assemble a collection of cherished family photos into a digital or physical collage.
 With scanners and color printers these days it can be done without risking your originals.